C2584 User Manual

 The C2584 can be used for mastering the stereo track or to record the signal from the instrument such as a keyboard.
 The total gain from input to output is +18dB, with bypassed colour modules and with all knobs set to maximum.

-Before the use of C2584 put all knobs to 12 o’clock position.
+Before the use of C2584 turn all knobs to 12 o’clock position.
 Reduce the output level of the DAW by -12dB.
 Make sure that all switches are in a LOW position (colour modules bypassed).
 Play the test 1kHz signal from DAW.
 Confirm that the signal returns to the DAW system.

 Engage selected colour modules, using the INPUT LEVEL knob adjust the level of saturation for colour modules.
 While increasing the input level with INPUT LEVEL knob control the DAW signal meter and reduce the signal with the OUTPUT LEVEL knob to avoid clipping of the interface input stage.

 Some colour modules can reduce the overall output signal level.
 Some clipping colour modules, such as Discrete Saturation, may act as a primitive limiter.
 Further increase of the input signal will not increase the overall output signal level.

 If you use the interface MIC input set the GAIN to a minimum.
 DO NOT use the MIC input PAD function.
 PAD will deteriorate the Signal-to-Noise ratio!
 Use only the native/active line input if possible.

 Cheap, two channels audio interfaces emulate the Line Input function by using the PAD attenuator with the standard MIC input.
 It is better to use the MIC input with minimum GAIN and reduce output level from C2584 if necessary.

 Such a solution will result in better Signal-to-Noise ratio and overall better sound quality.